vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 For the appointment and patient services, we decided that using CQRS was unnecessary because the difference between write and read wasnt that great, and it would add more complexity to the system.

 ## Saga Pattern

+### OBSERVABILITY

+We use grafana labs solution for observability(Alloy, Loki and Tempo) and Prometheus.
+Access http://localhost:3030/ to see the dashboard, for more info see [Doc](./docs/Observability/OBSERVABILITY_EXPLANATION.md).

 # Autoavaliação
 ### 1221412 - Vítor Barbosa